Even So (horse)

 Even So (foaled 25 April 2017) is an Irish Thoroughbred racehorse.
 After demonstrating promise as a juvenile in 2019 she showed top-class form in 2020, taking both the Naas Oaks Trial and the Irish Oaks.

 Background

 Even So is a bay filly with no white markings bred in Ireland by Lynch Bages Ltd, a breeding company associated with the Coolmore Stud.
-She entered the ownership of Susan Magnier and Mrs Paul Shanahan and was sent ino training with Ger Lyons at Dunsany, County Meath.
+She entered the ownership of Susan Magnier and Mrs Paul Shanahan and was sent into training with Ger Lyons at Dunsany, County Meath.
 She was ridden in most of her races by Colin Keane.

 She was from the third crop of foals sired by Camelot who won the 2000 Guineas and the Epsom Derby in 2012.
 Even So's dam Breeze Hill little racing ability, failing to win in six starts.
 She was a half-sister to both Dr Devious and the influential broodmare Rain Flower, whose descendants have included Dancing Rain, Maybe and Saxon Warrior.